GiorgosSevastakis/Academic-Coursework/Inverse_problems/Assignment_1/README.md

 ## Files

-- `code.ipynb`: The code/solution of he problem at hand
+- `code.ipynb`: The code/solution of the problem at hand
 - `report.pdf`: Report describing the approach and findings
-- `instructions.pdf`: Original assignment handout
+- `instructions.pdf`: Assignment prompt
 - `requirements.txt`: Python dependencies

 ---